Get our latest essays, archival selections, reading lists, and exclusive content delivered straight to your inbox.

 But the second reason would not be surmountable even through taxation or other creative allocation: policing as we know it affirmatively undermines both individual and structural approaches to producing safety.
 Policing generates racial inequity by force when inequity itself drives violence.
 Policing responds to harm with separation when safety is produced in connection.
 Policing inflicts violence that exacerbates long-standing cycles of individual and collective pain and trauma when healing is fundamental prevention work.
 And policing drives economic and social disenfranchisement through collateral consequences when the ability to meet one’s basic needs and contribute to one’s community are key protective factors against violence.
 The interventions that are succeeding in producing safety now are not only doing so without adequate resources, but they are also doing so despite the intrusion, interruption, and displacement of their work by police and the criminal punishment system.

 The project of displacing police and prisons is not primarily a project of doing less.
 As abolitionists such as Dr. Angela Davis and Dr. Ruth Wilson Gilmore teach us, the displacement of these systems is primarily a labor of creation, not destruction.
 To end violence, it is imperative that we ask, what is currently producing safety?
 What are the barriers to the expansion and greater efficacy of those strategies?
 If an honest and rigorous account leads us to see both policing and the resources our society commits to it as compromising that safety work, then it is our duty to make the shifts necessary for people to survive.

-A longer version of this work, including citations, will be available on Square One’s website (www.squareonejustice.org)
+Editors’ Note: A longer version of this work, including citations, will be available at Square One.